RubixML/ML/docs/preprocessing.md

 | [Random Hot Deck Imputer](transformers/random-hot-deck-imputer.md) | ● | ● | ● | |

 ## Text Transformers
-The library provides a number of transformers for natural language processing (NLP) tasks such as those for text cleaning, normalization, and feature extraction.
-Cleaning the text will help eliminate noise such as *stop words* or other uninformative tokens like URLs and email addresses from the corpus.
-Normalizing the text ensures that words like `therapist`, `Therapist`, and `ThErApIsT` are recognized as the same word.
-Feature extractors such as [Word Count Vectorizer](transformers/word-count-vectorizer.md) encode text features as fixed-length numerical feature vectors for input to a learner.
+The library provides a number of transformers for natural language processing (NLP) and information retrieval (IR) such as those for text cleaning, normalization, and feature extraction from raw text blobs.

 | Transformer | Stateful | Elastic |
 |---|---|---|